olefSch/easy_translate/docs/package_docs/overview.md

 ## LLM Translator Initialization

 There is also the option to initialize the translator using LLMs like Gemini, GPT, or Claude.
-This is useful for more complex translation tasks that require understanding context or nuances in the text and to use prompts based on the promt library we offer.
+This is useful for more complex translation tasks that require understanding context or nuances in the text and to use prompts based on the prompt library we offer.

 ```python title="Initialize LLM Translator"
 from easy_nlp_translate import initialize_translator